-Bas sic Requirements 37-39 semester hrs
+Basic Requirements 37-39 semester hrs

-A. Each of the following
+A A. Each of the followin g six courses:

-MATH 221, 222, 22 12
+MATH 221, 222, 223 Calculus I, II, and III 12

 MATH 233 Elementary Linear Algebra 3

-Introduction to Mathematical Pro of 3
+MATH 239 Introduction to Mathematical Pro of 3

 MATH 324 Real Analysis I 3

-B. Three courses from 9
+П Th d.
+C.H.
+C. 0

+В 9

 MATH 326 Differential Equations

 MATH 330 Abstract Algebra

 MATH 333 Linear Algebra

 MATH 345 Numerical Analysis I

 MATH 360 Probability and Statistics I

 MATH 371 Introduction to Complex Analysis

+ce certification must take MATH 330, MATH 335,

+and N MATH 360 to satisfy the category B requirement.

-and C. All students in ma e category B requirement. joring in mathematics will take either and Research Seminar or INTD 302: To ion: Mathematics MATH 348: opics in 1-3
+C. All students in maj oring in mathematics will take either MATH 348:

+Oral Presentation a Secondary Education nd Research Seminar or INTD 302: To on: Mathematics opics in 1-3

-This requirement may be waived if a student has:
+7 e waived if a student has:

-entation on mathematical topic that has tics department rubric and found satis
+ntation on mathematical topic that has been assessed

+with the mathemat ics department rubric and found satis factory;

-And
+1 And

-2. Produced a researched paper that has been assessed with the mathematics department rubric and found satisfactory;
+2 Produced a research department rubric ned paper that has been assessed with thand found satisfactory; ne mathematics

-And
+And •

-3. Evaluated a public rubric. mathematical talk using the mathemat ics department
+3 3.
+Evaluated a public rubric. mathematical talk using the mathemati ics department

-Forms and permission department chair. for such a waiver are available from th e mathematics
+Forms and permission f department chair. or such a waiver are available from the e mathematics

-Ele ctives 6
+Electi ives 6

-Two additional 3 credit courses at the 300-level not to include MATH 366
+T wo additional 3 credit o courses at the 300-level not to include MATH 366

-Related Requirements 3 semester h ours
+Related Requirements 3 semester hours

 CSCI 119 Object-oriented Programming or CSCI 120 Procedural Program- 2

 ming 3